Sciss/Mellite-website/src/paradox/index.md

   If using OpenJDK, you may also have to install OpenJFX, since the API browser uses JavaFX.
 In some Linux systems (Debian, Ubuntu), you can use `sudo apt install openjdk-8-jdk` and `sudo apt install openjfx` to do so.
   On Raspbian, use Oracle JDK instead because of stability issues.
-- [SuperCollider](https://supercollider.github.io/download) (version 3.9.x is recommended, but 3.7.x should work, too)
+- [SuperCollider](https://supercollider.github.io/download) (versions 3.10.x and 3.9.x are recommended, but 3.8.x should work, too)

 We have now tested Mellite with JDK 11; it does not provide an installable package for JavaFX, which means the API browser does not work, and we still recommend JDK 8.
 However, you should be fine to run Mellite under JDK 11, if you